PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_en.md

     -o Global.device=gpu
 ```

 Among them, `-o Arch.pretrained` is used to set the address to load the pretrained weights.
 When using it, you need to replace it with your own pretrained weights' path, or you can modify the path directly in the configuration file.
+You can also set it into `True` to use pretrained weights that trained in ImageNet1k.

 We also provide a lot of pre-trained models trained on the ImageNet-1k dataset.
 For the model list and download address, please refer to the [model library overview](../models/models_intro_en.md).